scandale-project/scandale/docs/architecture.rst

 |

+Each agent is authenticated, registered and declare its availability (for the presence notification system).

 ``Ad hoc module``: a module in order to share data with external platforms, such as MISP or other database systems.